-Figure 5-33 Time Series Graph of 1,3-Butadiene Concentration, 2000-2020
+Figure 5-37 Time Series Graph of 1,3-Butadiene Concentration, 2000-2021

 London Marylebone Road has historically had the highest concentrations of 1,3-butadiene, but these have decreased substantially between 2000 and 2015.
 London Eltham has also exhibited a decrease, although concentrations have always been lower than at London Marylebone.
 Chilbolton Observatory, despite its rural location, has typically reported slightly higher concentrations during its five years of operation than London Eltham.
-All four sites, both urban and rural, are now measuring annual mean concentrations of less than 0.1 μg m-3.
+All four sites, both urban and rural, are now measuring annual mean concentrations of less than 0.1 μ g m-3.

-Figure 5-34 shows the total estimated UK annual emission of this compound, in kilotonnes, between 1990 and 2019.
+Figure 5-38 shows the total estimated UK annual emission of this compound, in kilotonnes, between 1990 and 2020.
 This appears to have decreased steadily since 2000, though flattening off after 2014.
 The main source of 1,3-butadiene is vehicle emissions, and the use of catalytic converters since the early 1990s has substantially reduced emissions from this source.
+The estimated total annual emission for 2020 was the lowest in the time series so far.

-Figure 5-34 Estimated Annual UK Emissions of 1,3-Butadiene (kt), 1990 - 2019 (source: NAEI 2019)
+Figure 5-38 Estimated Annual UK Emissions of 1,3-Butadiene (kt), 1990 - 2020 (source: NAEI 2022)